microsoft/WhatTheHack/CONTRIBUTING.md

 1. Clone your new fork to your local machine
    - `git clone https://github.com/<myname>/WhatTheHack.git`
    - `cd WhatTheHack`
-1. Create a new branch for your work.
-It is a best practice to never work directly on the master branch
+1. Create a new branch for your work in your fork.
+It is a best practice to never work directly on the main/master branch
    - `git branch MyWork`
    - `git checkout MyWork`
 1. Add a new top level folder to the WTH repo using "`XXX`" as a placeholder for the number prefix